ktnguye/IT2810-2/README.md

    Run these commands from the prosjekt2 directory:

    - Run linting: `npm run lint`
-     - You will get three warnings that we decided was necessary for a better user experience
+     - You will get two warnings that we decided was necessary for a better user experience
+       - These warnings are warnings surrounding the dynamic search function
    - Run prettier: `npm run prettier`

 6. **Set up frontend on VM**